What is Ammonium Oxalate (C2H8N2O4)?

 - To preserve blood outside the body, it is used as an anticoagulant.

-Learn more about the Structure, physical and chemical properties of C2H8N2O4 from the experts at BYJU’S. For the latest updates on ammonium oxalate register to BYJU’S now!
+Learn more about the Structure, physical and chemical properties of C2H8N2O4 from the experts at BYJU’S. For the latest updates on ammonium oxalate register with BYJU’S now!

 Other important links: